 Admit it – most of us love to give our beards a good stroke when we’re pondering.

-But, be that as it may, if we tug, pull, stroke, or run our fingers through it too frequently, this again adds extra stress and wear on the hair, causing it to loosen up and fall out prematurely.
+But, if we tug, pull, stroke, or run our fingers through it too frequently, this will add extra stress and wear on the hair, causing it to loosen up and fall out prematurely.

-So, for you guys especially (though all beardsman really should take note), it is critical that you use products, like beard oils, to keep your beards from drying out and the hairs from growing weak, as this could result in more hair falling out.
+So, it’s critical that you use products, like beard oils, to prevent your beard from drying out and the hairs from growing weak, as this could result in more hairs falling out.

 So, as you can see, a lot of the above comes down to proper grooming habits and not overdoing it.

 How to Avoid Damaging Your Beard Hairs